Nafta7/gulp-require-tasks/README.md

 # toska

-A module to automatically start gulp tasks by a given directory.
+A module to automatically create gulp tasks by a given directory.

 # usage

-To start the tasks you will need to provide a directory name in which your tasks resides along with gulp.
+For toska automatically create the tasks you will need to provide a directory name in which your tasks reside along with gulp.

 ```es6
 import toska from 'toska';